Hemant Mehtais creating Friendly Atheist Blog posts, Videos, and Podcasts

 Meh.
 I don't read.
 What else you got?

 I created videos for a popular YouTube channel called The Atheist Voice.
 All of the videos have comments about the thickness of my eyebrows.
+That has since morphed into my own channel in which I do all the writing and editing myself!
 I've also appeared on CNN, Fox News Channel (really), and several other media outlets to talk about religion.
 So far, no shouting matches.
 (Success!)
 And thanks to Patreon supporters, I was able to begin a podcast called the Friendly Atheist Podcast in the summer of 2014.
 It took a long time to come up with that name.
 Don't bother asking about the acronym.

 You were a math teacher.
 You must be filthy rich.
 Why are you here?